Larry Christenson

-Larry Richard Christenson (born November 10, 1953), nicknamed "L.C.", is an American former professional baseball pitcher, who played his entire Major League Baseball (MLB) career for the Philadelphia Phillies (1973–1983).
+Larry Richard Christenson (November 10, 1953 – August 28, 2026), was an American professional baseball pitcher who played his entire Major League Baseball (MLB) career for the Philadelphia Phillies, with whom he won the 1980 World Series.

 Early life

-Christenson attended Marysville High School in Marysville, Washington where he was noted more for his basketball than baseball skills.
+Christenson attended Marysville High School in Marysville, Washington, where he participated in basketball, baseball, cross country, and football.
+He was initially scouted to play college basketball by schools in the Pac-8 Conference, but later attracted the attention of baseball scouts.
+Christenson also worked part-time at a lumberyard in high school.
 He struck out 143 batters in 72 innings and had an earned run average (ERA) of 0.28 in his senior year.